Easy Trucking Authority Insurance 101

-It is generally required by most companies.
-If you are an owner-operator, it covers you from accidents and for your health expenses which occuredbecause of your work.
+Most companies generally require occupational accident insurance.
+If you are an owner-operator, it covers you from accidents and your health expenses because of your work.
 This means that it covers you in case of accidental death or dismemberment while driving the truck.

 The insurance deductible is the amount of money you would have to pay the company before the company pays you for the claims you have made.
 Deductibles depend on the amount of risk incurred to the insurance company.
-For instance, if you have a driver who has a high record of accidents he is a great risk for which the insurance company will have to cover.
-In such a case, your deductible will also be relatively higher, in proportion with the risk incurred.
+For instance, if you have a driver who has a high record of accidents, the insurance company will have to cover a great risk.
+In such a case, your deductible will also be relatively higher in proportion to the risk incurred.

-The final cost of buying a commercial trucking insurance will depend on a number of things such as what type of coverage requirements do you need, what type of cargo will your business be transporting, what type of vehicles you own and your drivers’ driving history.
+The final cost of buying commercial trucking insurance will depend on many things, such as what type of coverage requirements you need, what type of cargo your business will be transporting, what type of vehicles you own, and your drivers’ driving history.

 Ready to Start?

 Get matched with a provider that fits your needs today.